 CMTA is open to all independent and collegiate music teachers who are professionally engaged in any field of music education, whether teaching at a private studio, school program or music business.

 This website is home for the Columbia Music Teachers Association which is part of a three tiered organization: local, state and national.
 Our state organization is the South Carolina Music Teachers Association scmta.org.
-Our national organization is the Music Teachers National Association mtna.org The national conference is scheduled to be held in Atlanta, March 2021.
+Our national organization is the Music Teachers National Association mtna.org The national conference is scheduled a Virtual Conference the week of March 13 - March 17.

 CMTA monthly presentations feature professional music educators, specialists and performing artist; following our presentation is a brief business and planning meeting for our upcoming performance opportunities for music students.

 As a member of CMTA , you will find many performance opportunities, student festivals and various auditions for students of all ages.
 These events are designed for all level of students in your teaching studio.
 Please refer to our Calendar of Events page to understand the specific guidelines to help your students prepare for a challenging event.

 CMTA Members Publications